itxseng/example/README.md

 Simple demo project using Vue 3, Element Plus and Vue Router.
 It provides a navigation bar and two sample selector pages:

-- Country selector with name and flag.
+- Country selector with name and a country flag image.
-- Phone code selector showing dialing code and flag.
+- Phone code selector showing dialing code and a country flag image.

 ## Recommended IDE Setup